Arthur Thomas Myers: First-class cricket

 While studying at Trinity College, Cambridge, in 1870, Myers played a first-class cricket match for Cambridge University against the Marylebone Cricket Club.
 He batted in the middle order and scored seven in the first innings, then six in the second.
 He was a Cambridge Apostle.
+Arthur earned his Doctor of Medicine degree in 1881, and became a Fellow for the College of Physicians in 1893.